 If you are a tenant and wish to take legal action against your landlord, we can help you.
 Chris Rudd Solicitors can walk you through making a claim from start to finish.
 We can instigate your claim for you and progress it to make sure your landlord gets needed repairs done.
 And, we will get you the compensation you deserve.

-So, if you’d like to discuss this further, get in touch today.
-You can call us, email us, or send us a message through the website.
+So, if you’d like to discuss this further, please get in touch today.